Asymptotics of the ground state energy of heavy molecules and related topics: Corollaries and discussion

 Recall that in the lower estimate there was in the left-hand expression a non-negative term $\frac{1}{2}\D(\rho_\Psi-\rho^\TF, \rho_\Psi-\rho^\TF)$ which we so far just dropped.
+Then in the frameworks of Theorems~\ref{thm-25-4-7} and ~\ref{thm-25-4-12} we conclude that this term does not exceed the right-hand expressions of (\ref{25-4-42}) and (\ref{25-4-54}) respectively.

-Also recall that the term $a^{-\frac{1}{2}}Z^{\frac{3}{2}}$ in the remainder estimate appeared \emph{only\/} because we replaced $\Tr (H_W-\nu)^-$ by its Weyl approximation (with correction terms) which we by no means need for estimating this term as $\Tr (H_W-\nu)^-$ was present in both lower and upper estimates.
-Then we arrive to
+However, we can do better in the case $a\le Z^{-\frac{1}{3}}$.
+Indeed, recall that the term $a^{-\frac{1}{2}}Z^{\frac{3}{2}}$ in the remainder estimate (\ref{25-4-42}) appeared \emph{only\/} because we replaced $\Tr( (H_W-\nu)^-)$ by its Weyl approximation (with correction terms) which we by no means need for estimating this term since $\Tr ((H_W-\nu)^-)$ was present in both lower and upper estimates.
+Then we arrive to the following \begin{theorem} Let $N\asymp Z$ and let $\Psi$ be a ground state.
+Then